pingcap/docs-cn/tools/tidb-binlog-kafka.md

 # TiDB-Binlog User Guide

 This document describes how to deploy the Kafka version of TiDB-Binlog.
-If you need to deploy the local version of TiDB-Binlog, see the [TiDB-Binlog user guide for the local version](../tools/tidb-binlog.md).

 ## About TiDB-Binlog